Nissan Tekton: Design and features

 The front of the Tekton uses C-shaped headlights and chrome trim on the grille.
 Both the front and rear bumpers use a rugged design with aluminum-style inserts around the intakes.
 The taillights' design is inspired by the Nissan Patrol/Armada, and full-width light bars are present at both the front and back.
 No details are present about the interior's design, except that the dashboard combines body-colored trim with gloss black and metal accents.

 Carscoops initially stated that the Tekton's headlights, when the model was first teased, were reminiscent of the Nissan Interstar.
 Nissan's senior design director, Ken Lee, has stated that the Tekton is intended to be a "baby Patrol" in terms of visual appeal.

 The Tekton's interior is expected to use a fully digital driver's display, auto AC, ambient lighting, a premium sound system, a wireless smartphone charger, push-button engine start/stop, and a panoramic sunroof.
 Electronic stability control, an automatic braking system with electronic brakeforce distribution, and Level 2 ADAS capacity are expected to be utilized on the Tekton.

+Powertrains

+The Tekton is available with two powertrain options: a 1.0-litre engine delivering 100 hp and 116 Nm of torque, paired with a 6-speed manual gearbox, and a more powerful 1.3-litre turbo-petrol engine delivering 163 hp and 280 Nm, available with either a 6-speed manual or a 6-speed DCT gearbox.